 Tabletop: A tabletop is fun.
 They are a medium sized bump with a long section on top.
 Like a butte in geography.
-Jump or roll them, they are great to learn on.
+Jump or roll them, they are great to learn jumping skills on.

 Transition: This is the area of a jump where the rider goes from being on flat ground to moving up the face.

-Pits: The area around the track where you sit, have your tent, find food vendors and Beck Bros BMX, plus everything else.
+Pits: The area around the track where you sit, have your tent, find food vendors, your friends, and kids playing.